google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

 .. image:: figures/Average_Student_Exam_Scores_skew.png
    :align: center
-   :alt: a histogram of average exam scores with a left tail, as in there are more values to the left (and lower) than the mean.
+   :alt: A histogram of average exam scores with a left tail.
+There are more values to the left (and lower) than the mean.
 This histogram has negative skew.